atulkum/pointer_summarizer/README.md

 pytorch implementation of *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*

-Done:
-* Training with pointer generation enabled
+Training with pointer generation enabled
 --------------------------------------------

 After training for 500k iterations